ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   in the form of component-id byte strings.

-## Success
+## Success Message

-The TEEP protocol defines two implicit success messages and this explicit Success message for the cases where the TEEP Agent cannot return another reply, such as for the TrustedAppInstall and the TrustedAppDelete messages.
+The TEEP protocol defines two implicit success messages and this explicit Success message for the cases where the TEEP Agent cannot return another reply, such as for the Install and the Delete messages.

 Like other TEEP messages, the Success message is signed, and the relevant CDDL snippet is shown below.